-The second phase–the dialect stage–encourages students to ask questions and give evaluation to the facts presented in the grammar stage.
+The second phase–the dialectic stage–encourages students to ask questions and give evaluation to the facts presented in the grammar stage.
 This begins between ages 9 with our Essentials program and runs until age 12.
 This phase is best for this age group because it’s the stage of life where students really begin to flourish in their sorting and analyzation of facts.
 This process of comparing, contrasting and constructing is accomplished through dialogue—listening, reading and repeating.
 This approach is different from education today in that students read and engage through conversation in order to solidify their understanding of the subject.
 With Classical Conversations, this creates a community of educators who are like minded in their goals of a Christ-centric education.
 This also creates a vital sense of community in the child’s life so that they feel safeguarded to grow in their education and faith.
-Classical homeschool curriculum not only preserves the dialect model of learning but it preserves Christian education.
-As student course work, in this phase, includes speaking in front of people, children become more prepared for the real world whether college, work or missions.
+Classical homeschool curriculum not only preserves the dialectic model of learning but it preserves Christian education.
+As students work in this phase, including speaking in front of people, children become more prepared for the real world, whether college, work or missions.

 A classical education understands the essential focus of education—showing children the glory of God.
 A secular worldview cannot define the true meaning and purpose of education.
 Some may claim the purpose is to attain good jobs, with others say to improve communities, end poverty, or strengthen the economy.
 Sadly, in a post-modern world, students are given the perspective that there are no absolute truths.
 No secular educators can justify any of these claims nor give a standard purpose for education.